typst/packages/packages/preview/quill/0.3.0/README.md

 ## Basic usage

-The function `quantum-circuit()` takes any number of positional gates and works somewhat similarly to the built-int Typst functions `table()` or `grid()`.
-A variety of different gate and instruction commands are available for adding elements and integers can be used to produce any number of empty cells (filled with the current wire style).
+The function `quantum-circuit()` takes any number of positional gates and works somewhat similarly to the built-in Typst functions `table()` or `grid()`.
+A variety of different gate and instruction commands are available for adding elements.
+Integers can be used to produce any number of empty cells (filled with the current wire style).
 A new wire is started by adding a `[\ ]` item.

 ```typ
 #{